Leather Care

 **Note some conditioners will darken the leather.
 Make sure to test your conditioner on a small hidden section first.

 For thicker, firmer vegetable tanned leathers Smith's Leather Balm is fantastic.
-And it's a family owned business out of Maine.
-This will darken a leather as it conditions so take note.
+And it's a family owned business out of Maine. **Note this will darken a leather as it conditions, but I love this balm!

 For more supple leathers, such as the ones I use on totes, purses and wallets I love Blackrock Leather 'N' Rich.
-Another family business, this one passed down for generations, based in Nashville, TN.
-Leather 'N' Rich usually conditions without darkening the leather.
-But it is always good to do a test patch to make sure you like the result first.
+Another family business, this one passed down for generations, based in Nashville, TN. **Note this usually conditions without darkening the leather, but it is always good to do a test patch to make sure

 Sale